Rosneft, Exxon reveal plans for $15 billion Russia LNG project

-ULAN-UDE, Russia Rosneft (ROSN.MM) and ExxonMobil (XOM.N) on Thursday unveiled details of a $15 billion (9.7 billion pounds) liquefied natural gas project to supply Asia-Pacific markets that would challenge Gazprom's (GAZP.MM) monopoly on Russian gas exports.
+ULAN-UDE, Russia Rosneft (ROSN.MM) and ExxonMobil (XOM.N) on Thursday unveiled details of a $15 billion liquefied natural gas project to supply Asia-Pacific markets that would challenge Gazprom's (GAZP.MM) monopoly on Russian gas exports.

 The Russian and U.S. energy majors have agreed to study the possibility of building the plant to liquefy gas from their joint Sakhalin-1 oil and gas project off Russia's Pacific coast.